 In order to get the Libsyn Basic stats you pay $7 a month under the Classic 50 or get more storage for $15 a month.
 Basic Stats show you the list of countries, cities, and states where your podcast is being played.
 For the App 400 you pay $20 a month (which is the plan my daughter Nikki and I both use for our podcasts) you get advanced stats which includes the list of User Agents, neat looking donut charts like the one below, and the ability to export your data (shout out to my listeners in Singapore – who knew?)

 But most importantly and the number one reason I recommend Libsyn as a podcasting host is the ability to have your own podcasting app.

 This gives you a HUGE advantage when it comes to discover-ability and branding!
 Let's face it, one of the primary reasons you started a podcast in the first place was to establish yourself as an authority in your niche right?
 Having your own Smartphone app will put you on the map in more ways than you can imagine.
 I love the way Mia Voss reacted when I told her about this in a recent hangout we did this past weekend.

-If you are ready to get started with your very own podcast you can get one month of free hosting using my friend Dave Jackson’s referral code when you sign up.
+If you are ready to get started with your very own show you can get one month of free podcasting hosting using my friend Dave Jackson's referral code when you sign up.
 Just enter SOPFREE when you check out.
 Dave was kind enough to allow me to share this video with you and he also offers podcast coaching and other professional services.

 Now you have the naked truth about your podcasting stats and why I think you should host your show with Libsyn.